-- 1) State and federal codes require that radioactive materials are regulated to ensure that radiation exposure to employees or the public do not exceed specified levels. - The University receives its radioactive materials license from the Georgia Department of Natural Resources with appropriate regulations to ensure that safety requirements are met. - The University of Georgia Environmental Safety Division administers the radiation safety program under the authority and within policies established by the Board of Regents and the President of the University. - 2) The Radiation Safety Officer shall implement the federal, state and university radiation safety policies through the guidelines established by the Radiation Safety Committee. - 3) The Radiation Safety Officer shall work directly under the supervision of the Associate Vice President, Environmental Safety Division.
+- 1) State and federal codes require that radioactive materials are regulated to ensure that radiation exposure to employees or the public do not exceed specified levels. - The University receives its radioactive materials license from the Georgia Department of Natural Resources with appropriate regulations to ensure that safety requirements are met.

+- The University of Georgia Office of Research Safety administers the radiation safety program under the authority and within policies established by the Board of Regents and the President of the University. - 2) The Radiation Safety Officer shall implement the federal, state and university radiation safety policies through the guidelines established by the Radiation Safety Committee. - 3) The Radiation Safety Officer reports directly to the Director of the Office of Research Safety.
 In extreme cases where a serious radiation hazard threatens, the Radiation Safety Officer may and should report immediately and directly to the President of the University. - 4) The Radiation Safety Officer may suspend any operation that violates, or that may result in the violation of, the policies set forth in this manual. - 5) An Authorized User whose operation is suspended by the Radiation Safety Officer may appeal to the Radiation Safety Committee for a formal ruling.